imup-io/client/README.md

     	api endpoint for liveness checkins default is https://api.imup.io/v1/realtime/livenesscheckin -locate.url value
-    	The base url for the Locate API (default https://locate.measurementlab.net/v2/nearest/) -log-to-file
+    	The base url for the Locate API (default https://locate.measurementlab.net/v2/nearest/) -log-file-path string
+     writes a log file to the user-specific path, default is unset -log-to-file
     	if enabled, will log to the default root directory to use for user-specific cached data, default is false -no-gateway-discovery